PrathyushaPaleti/contentful-import-project/README.md

 # contentful-import-project
-Importing assets and data to contentful application
+Importing assets and content import to contentful application